 2025

-We are currently building out the ATS licensing solution from a prototype into the final system, with the aim of rolling out the new service towards the end of 2025.
-We will start engaging with impacted stakeholder in the Spring to help prepare for this change.
-We will also be conducting usability testing of the final product with customers before going live, so we encourage interested stakeholders to sign up for our user research.
+We are currently building out the ATS licensing solution from a prototype into the final system, with the aim of rolling out the new service in Spring 2026.
+We will start engaging with impacted stakeholder in the new year to help prepare for this change.

 2026 Onwards

-This phased process (discovery, alpha, beta) will be repeated for the remaining licensing services, with the full program completing in four years.
+This phased process (discovery, alpha, beta) will be repeated for the remaining licensing services.

 How to Get Involved